brynsgtn/telephoneNumberValidator/README.md

 ## How to Use

-1. Input a phone number into the designated field in the format (XXX) XXX-XXXX.
+1. Input a phone number into the designated field.
 2. Click the "Validate" button.
 3. Receive feedback on whether the entered phone number is valid or not.
 4. Click the "Show Formats" button to view the modal containing US phone number formats.